Aetna Coverage for Drug and Alcohol Detox & Addiction Treatment

 Does Aetna Provide Coverage for Luxury Detox & Other Non-Essential Benefits?

-Luxury detox programs typically offer lush accommodations and may also use alternative treatment approaches.
+Luxury detox programs typically offer lush accommodations and many also use alternative treatment approaches.
 Alternative treatment interventions may take the form of:

-While effective, these types of interventions may not qualify as essential health benefits.
-Ultimately, your treatment provider would have to justify a need for this line of treatment in order for Aetna to cover a luxury detox program or any other type of non-essential benefit.
-That being said, it never hurts to ask questions since some luxury-based programs may actually be covered under your health insurance plan.
+While effective, these types of interventions might not qualify as essential health benefits that don’t have caps.
+Ultimately, your treatment provider would have to justify a need for these features for Aetna to cover a luxury detox program or any other type of non-essential benefit.
+Nevertheless, it never hurts to ask questions since some luxury-based programs may actually be covered under your health insurance plan.

-How Can I Cover the Excess Costs of Detox That Are NOT Covered by Insurance?
+How to Cover the Excess Costs of Detox NOT Covered by Insurance?

-While Aetna health plans can cover a large portion of your detox treatment costs, out-of-pocket costs, such as copayments, deductibles and other policy conditions must still be paid in order for your benefits to kick-in.
-Granted these costs may be minimal compared to your total treatment costs, finding the money to cover them can be a challenge.
+While Aetna health plans can cover a large portion of detox treatment costs, out-of-pocket costs, such as copayments, deductibles and other policy conditions must still be paid for your benefits to kick-in.
+Bear in mind that these costs may be minimal compared to your total treatment costs, but finding the money to cover them can be a challenge.

-Fortunately, there are ways to cover these excess costs, some of which include:
+Fortunately, there are ways to cover excess costs.
+Some options include: